m-Py/propint/README.md

 The function `ci.indep.interaction()` computes the confidence interval for an interaction of independent proportions.
-Specifically, the differences of the difference of two respective proportions is compared, i.e. $(p1 - p2)$ and $(p3 - p4)$.
+Specifically, the differences of the difference of two respective proportions is compared, i.e. (p1 - p2) - (p3 - p4).

 `ci.indep.interaction()` can be used in two different ways:

-1. Directly pass observed frequencies; the proportions and confidence intervals are computed
+1. Observed frequencies are directly passed  ("successes" and "total trials" for each proportion).
+Proportions and confidence intervals are computed.
-2. Pass proportions and the boundaries of confidence intervals
+2. Proportions and boundaries of a confidence interval (e.g. 95% confidence interval) are directly passed to the function, because they have already been computed.

 The following example illustrates usage 1 (example from Newcombe, 2001):